[CPSC 110 Links]

 • EdX modules, including videos and questions, which you will work through before and after lectures

-• Materials to support problem sets and labs
+• Materials to support labs

 Although we will be using edX extensively throughout the term, you should treat the numbered section materials in edX like a textbook.
 That is: most of the numbered section edX material will pertain to our course, but if there are differences between lecture and edX then what you see in lecture takes precedence.